 I miss outdoor concerts and day trips to galleries in Toronto.
-This December, mostly I miss the murmurs of an audience and the dimming of the lights as players on a stage ready to perform a holiday show.
+Last December, mostly I miss the murmurs of an audience and the dimming of the lights as players on a stage ready to perform a holiday show.

 Unfortunately for now ghost lights are all that can be found on darkened stages across the world, softly illuminating our playhouses and performance spaces during COVID-19 shutdowns and restrictions.
 This has provided ample playing time for the ghosts.